AeyeOps/md2doc/memory-bank/progress.md

     -   Standardize asset naming using the correct version variable.
 2.  **Test the Fixed Release Workflow:** Trigger a release (e.g., by pushing a test tag) and verify successful execution and artifact generation.
 3.  **Verify Release Assets:** Download and inspect the generated packages (`.deb`, `.zip`, `.tar.gz`, installer) to ensure they are correct.
+4.  **(Paused) Azure CLI KB Population:** The task to populate the KB is currently stopped.
+It can be resumed later if needed.